Phani07551/LSEG/README.md

 # Output <a name = Output></a>
+As per requirment:
+1. 1st function will print the 0 consecutive data points starting from a random timestamp within the file on the commandline
-1. After the script excution completed, output will genarate in the path ./Output/<exchangename>/stockname_output.csv
+2. 2nd function output will genarate in the path ./Output/<exchangename>/stockname_output.csv
 > example: ./Output/LSE/FLTRLSE_output.csv